 The lockdown days have made it necessary for many of us to sit in front of our computer screens for hours upon hours.
-The same has resulted in many of us eating while working on the important office presentation, reports, and so on.
+But, unfortunately, the same has resulted in many of us eating while working on the important office presentation, reports, and so on.

 Yes, I know that these food habits have made us gain a lot of weight!
 However, that is a discussion for another time!
 For today, let us focus on your laptop keyboard’s health!

 The point is simple: when we use a keyboard for a long time, some keys can get stuck.
-There are various reasons this can happen; for example, there might be dust/dirt accumulated around and underneath a key.
+This can happen for various reasons; for example, there might be dust/dirt accumulated around and underneath a key.

 However, one thing that significantly impacts keyboard health is when we drop food or drink on keyboards.
-And with our lockdown routine, we have become more prone than ever at doing just that.
+And with our lockdown routine, we have become more prone than ever to doing just that.

-The food generally gets stuck to areas which we can’t clean and over time dries hard to cling on the keys.
+The food generally gets stuck to areas that we can’t clean and dries hard to cling on the keys over time.

 This article would help you fix a key jammed in your laptop keyboard.

 3 Ways to Fix The Stuck Keys

 Shaking It Away